dos-group/leaf/gui/README.md

     - E.g. how about a tool that lets users add (i) new lineplots and (ii) lines to plots?
 - toggle static visualization

-Live visualization mode
-- Start/Stop the visualization
-- Real-time/steady-time mode?
-  - How often can/should we update the plots?

 ## Things that would be cool but are probably out of scope